mstilkerich/rcmcarddav/tests/unit/data/vcardImport/README.md

   be composed from the mail address.
 - EmptyFNPhone: Like EmptyFN, but with empty `N` and `ORG` properties, but available `TEL`.
 Displayname must be set from the phone number.
-- EmptyFNBlank Like EmptyFN, but with no properties usable for a name at all.
+- EmptyFNBlank: Like EmptyFN, but with no properties usable for a name at all.
 - CompanySetFN: A card with an `X-ABSHOWAS` property set to COMPANY and a `ORG` value that differs from the `FN` value.
   The `FN` must be kept.
 - LabelPreference: Uses several standard labels in different order on an `EMAIL` property.
 RCMCardDAV should select the